SuhaibAN/iam-security-portfolio/README.md

 ## Portfolio Goal

-The goal of this portfolio is to demonstrate practical understanding of IAM, identity governance, access control, and security operations concepts relevant to Security Analyst, IAM Analyst, Microsoft 365 Administrator, and Identity Governance roles.
+The goal of this portfolio is to demonstrate practical understanding of IAM, identity governance, access control, and security operations concepts relevant to:

+- IAM Analyst
+- Security Analyst
+- Identity Governance Analyst
+- Microsoft 365 Administrator
+- Cybersecurity Analyst